sandervspl/ts-react-mobx-boilerplate/README.md

 ## Styling
 ### Local styles
 This project uses CSS-in-JS styling with [Styled-Components](https://github.com/styled-components/styled-components/).
-In order to use Typescript with Styled-Components, this boilerplate uses an augmented version of Styled-Components, which adds the Theme types to the ThemeProvider.
-To use this version, you have to import from `'@styled-components'` instead of the usual `'styled-components'` path.
+In order to use Typescript with Styled-Components, this boilerplate uses an augmented version of Styled-Components which adds the Theme types to the ThemeProvider.
+To use this you have to import Styled-Components from `'@styled-components'` instead of the usual `'styled-components'` path.

-You can configure the styled-components theme in the `styles` folder.
+You can configure the Styled-Components theme in the `styles` folder.
 In this folder you can also specify all the variables.
-When styling a components, grab the `theme` from the styled-component's props.
+When styling a components, grab the `theme` from the Styled-Component's props.

 Example:
 ```ts